seleniumbase/SeleniumBase/integrations/google_cloud/ReadMe.md

 ### Building a test automation cloud on Google Cloud Platform with SeleniumBase and Jenkins

-This is based on a live demo I gave at the [Google Cloud Boston Meetup in June 2016](http://www.meetup.com/Boston-Google-Cloud-Meetup/events/230839686/?showDescription=true).
+(This walkthrough is based on a live demo from the [June 2016 Google Cloud Boston Meetup](http://www.meetup.com/Boston-Google-Cloud-Meetup/events/230839686/?showDescription=true))

 #### 1. Open the Google Cloud Platform Cloud Launcher